Adnuntius/ios_sdk/README.md

 ## Bugs, Issues and Support

 This SDK is a work in progress and we release new versions as needed to fix bugs or add functionality our customers require.
-You can raise issues on github or via zen desk at https://admin.adnuntius.com

 ## License